AllenInstitute/AllenInstituteTaxonomy/Annotations/README.md

 ## Spatial

-Spatial transcriptomics records the x,y,z coordinate of a cell in sectioned tissue.
+Spatial transcriptomics records the x,y,z coordinate of a cell in sectioned tissue along with gene expression from a limited panel of genes.

 | Key | cellannotation_setname--spatial |
 | :---  | :--- |